 If knowledge retention is a potential issue, provide takeaway quick guides that employees can keep in their desk drawers.
 Or, for complex learning, you can consider blended learning where you can present theory and demonstration videos in eLearning, and then follow through with face-to-face sessions where employees put skills into practice with guidance.

 3. Listen to what they have to say.

 Yes!
 It sounds simple, however, not all organizations involve their employees in the learning design process.
 Ask them what they need to increase their performance, and then when you have delivered the training, ask them how they felt about it.
 Be sure to actually implement the feedback as part of your continuous improvement processes, and communicate this back to your employees.
 Remember, engaged and respected employees are productive employees, so keep them in the loop.

 4. Don’t forget the frosting!

-Bland training is like a cake without frosting – it’s not worth consuming.
-Research has proven that we have increasingly short attention spans… and even shorter if we’re not engaged with an online experience right away.
-If you are going down the eLearning route, it must be measured, that is, to include the right proportions of multimedia elements to connect the learner emotionally with the content.
+Bland training is like a cake without frosting—it’s not worth consuming.
+Research has proven that we have increasingly short attention spans…and they’re even shorter if we’re not engaged with an online experience right away.
+If you are going down the eLearning route, it must be measured; that is, it must include the right proportions of multimedia elements to connect the learner emotionally with the content.
 Video and animation are highly effective mediums for presenting information in short time spans in an entertaining format.
 Mediums including gamification, simulations, and branching conversations really are the icing on the cake!